Hot tub heaters

-Next to your hot tub circulation pump your hot tub heater is probably the most important component of your hot tub.
-We don’t call them cold tubs so the hot tub heater is very important to maximize the enjoyment and therapeutic option of your hot tub.
+The hot tub heater is the most important component of your hot tub.
+Combined with the circulation pump, the jet pumps and the jets the hot tub experience is created but without the heater it would just be another boring tub of water.
+We don’t call them cold tubs (Brrrr) so the hot tub heater is essential in maximizing the enjoyment and therapeutic benefits your tub can provide.

 Because most hot tub heaters are enclosed you have to look for indications for replacement rather then rely on visuals.
 An indication your hot tub heater has expired would be if your GFCI receptacle will not stay on anymore.
 When heaters expire they can create a dead short and cause your GFCI to trip.